Last updated: June 27, 2026

 What happens on default when a blanket lien exists

-What lenders are legally entitled to do: Under a UCC-1 security agreement, a secured lender in default can issue a notice of default, demand payment, and if payment is not made, take possession of the collateral covered by the lien.
-For a blanket lien, that means all business assets — inventory, equipment, receivables, and bank deposits.
-They can also notify your bank to freeze or redirect business bank account funds if their security agreement and applicable law permit it.
-They can sell the collateral and apply proceeds to the outstanding balance.
+What lenders are legally entitled to do: Under a UCC-1 security agreement, a secured lender in default can issue a notice of default, demand payment, and, if nothing comes, take possession of the collateral the lien covers.
+With a blanket lien, that is everything: inventory, equipment, receivables, bank deposits.
+Where the security agreement and state law allow it, the lender can also tell your bank to freeze or redirect the funds in your business accounts.
+Then it can sell what it seizes and apply the proceeds to the balance.

 In bankruptcy: When a business files for bankruptcy protection, secured creditors — those with UCC blanket liens — hold first-priority claims against business assets ahead of unsecured creditors and equity holders.
 In a Chapter 7 liquidation, the blanket lienholder gets paid first from asset sale proceeds.
 In a Chapter 11 reorganization, the blanket lienholder's consent is typically required for any plan that treats their collateral below full value.
 Understanding who holds blanket liens on a business is essential for any business owner contemplating restructuring.